PaursaK/Biopython-Sequencing-Script/README.md

     return List_Of_Tuples

 # This should isolate the fragment of DNA starting at the Start Codon("ATG") after the Glycine linker and going until the length of the actual protein sequence
-# Need to make this more robust in order to be utilized for any type of protein we are trying to sequence that is less than 1000bps and we get sequencing results

 def BeginAlignment(IDs_Seqs):